groegercesg/Guido_Fawkes_Analysis/README.md

 ![page views line graph](images/page_views.png)

-Once again it shows similar features to graphs above, it has the decline in the past two years and sporadic occasions of dramatic increase.
+Once again it shows similar features to graphs above, it has the decline in the past two years, the average weekly change in Page Views is 791, and sporadic occasions of dramatic increase.
 If we isolate the range to the final two years of Page Views on the Guido Fawkes site.

 ![page views last two years line graph](images/page_views_last_two_years.png)

 We can see that page views on the site have collapsed massively in the past two years.
 Consistently trending down, the page views have near halved in the past two years, with the trendline showing a significant slope.
+The weekly average change in page views was -6357, clearly demarking this declining viewership.
 When we turn to look at Page views per visit:

 ![page views per visit line graph](images/page_views_per_visit.png)

 This particular graph isn't stand-out, we see overall a decrease in the amount of pages that a user clicks on per visit to the site.
 This is likely because the style of the Guido Fawkes site is that from the main page, you can see all the content of that page's stories without having to click.
 However nonetheless it's an interesting trend - but isolated to a single visit.
 When now expand our analysis to look the number of Page Views per Visitor:

 ![page views per visitor line graph](images/page_views_per_visitor.png)

 When looking at the Page Views per Visitor line graph we see some more encouraging trends about the site, that the average number of pages that a visitor views each week are increasing.
 One can then assume from this that visitors are spending more time on the site in a week, leading to more advertising impressions and perhaps more revenue.

 ![page views sum graph](images/cumulative_page_views.png)